rockettheme/docs/Docs/wordpress/themes/chapelco/demo_posts.md

 ![][demo]

 This area of the front page is the mainbody.
-It allows you to display featured articles on the front page.
-There are a couple things that have to be in order in order to see these articles populated in the MainBody section of the page.
+It allows you to display featured posts on the front page.
+There are a couple things that have to be in order in order to see these posts populated in the MainBody section of the page.

 ![][mainbody]

 First, you will need to have the **Display Mainbody** option set to **On** in your template settings.
 You can find this option by navigating to **Admin -> Chapelco Theme -> Advanced -> Display Mainbody**.
 You will also want to make sure that the posts you want to display are set in the published status.

-By default, WordPress displays the most recent articles in this area of the page.
+By default, WordPress displays the most recent posts in this area of the page.
 You can assign specific categories to the blog view by navigating to **Admin -> Chapelco Theme -> Content -> Blog View -> Blog Category** and entering (comma separated) category IDs.
 If the field is left blank, the most recent posts will appear.

 Below, we have listed the settings of the post titled **Top Template of the Year**.